 - Turn on 2FA: adding two-factor authentication (2FA) to your login process is a simple way to add an extra layer of security to your accounts.

 You can enable 2FA on most of your online accounts, and your devices.
 You’ll usually find the option to turn it on in the privacy settings.
 Check your bank’s website to see what their 2FA options are, and how to set it up.
 Every bank is different.

-- Update your apps: when you’re alerted to an update for one of your apps, don’t ignore it — install it as soon as possible.
+- Update your devices: when you’re alerted to an update for your device or apps, don’t ignore it — install it as soon as possible.

-Make an appointment to check up on your apps this week.
+Make an appointment to check up on your devices this week.
 Install any updates that are waiting, and get rid of anything you don’t need.
 Your online self will thank you for it.

 - Check your privacy: it’s important to be aware of how much of your online self you’re sharing, and with who.